hanyu-dev/humat/README.md

 The primary purpose for this crate is to format numbers in a customizable fashion based around magnitudes.

+`no_std` support is partially added!
+Though we just print the integer part now.

 ## MSRV

 1.75.0